KasparasMasiukas/rusty-reckoning/README.md

 ```
 cargo run --example async_main data/10_clients.csv
 ```
-However, due to the sequential nature of processing, benchmarks show that the synchronous single-threaded implementation is faster.
+However, since processing is entirely sequential and CPU-bound, benchmarks ([see below](#benchmarks)) show that the synchronous single-threaded implementation is faster.
+More on that in the [Sync vs Async](#sync-vs-async) section.

 ### Testing
 The crate includes a comprehensive test suite.
 To run it: